-3. Other health and safety services, as applicable Does Not Meet Standard The school has failed to materially comply in the manner described above.
-Description (For full points, the school must be in compliance with all laws, regulations, ordinances and contractual conditions including the following.)
-Data Source (Epicenter file used unless source is "School" or SPCSA) Current fire, building, health and asbestos inspection documents and approvals, including the certificate of occupancy, have been submitted into Epicenter in compliance with NAC 388A.155.
+Appropriate nursing services and dispensing of pharmaceuticals Food service requirements Other health and safety services, as applicable Does Not Meet Standard The school has failed to materially comply in the manner described above.
+Data Source (Epicenter file used unless source is "School" or SPCSA) 1.
+1. Current fire, building, health and asbestos inspection documents and approvals, including the certificate of occupancy, have been submitted into Epicenter in compliance with NAC 388A.155 .
 Epicenter Facility Management Folder The school complies with NRS 392.616 regarding establishment of a crisis and emergency response development committee. a.
-Crisis/Emergency Response Plan Development NRS 388.243 Annual Review - Development Committee NRS 388.245 Annual Review - School Committee NRS 388.249 Emergency Drill Report (Monthly Requirements - NRS 392.450) Notification to Local Law Enforcement NRS 388.363 Crisis Response Management Plan, Establishment of Committee for Crisis/Emergency, Emergency Management 3.
+Crisis/Emergency Response Plan Development NRS 388.243 i.
+Annual Review - Development Committee NRS 388.245 ii.
+Annual Review - School Committee NRS 388.249 b.
+Emergency Drill Report (Monthly Requirements - NRS 392.450) c.
+Notification to Local Law Enforcement NRS 388.363 Crisis Response Management Plan, Establishment of Committee for Crisis/Emergency, Emergency Management 3.
 The school complies with NRS 388.243 regarding development of an emergency plan and NRS 388.245 regarding annual review and update of the plan for responding to a crisis or emergency, including uploading the plan to Epicenter and forwarding to the Department of Public Safety by the deadline.
 Crisis Response Management Plan- 4.
 The school complies with all other requirements including providing appropriate nursing services and dispensing of pharmaceuticals, food service requirements, and other health and safety services.
 Self-Certification and no adverse finding.